 While most entities will require the standard set of tests at a minimum, some require a more advanced set of tests to also be conducted based on planned or targeted system services and applications.
 These advanced tests can include:

-- Bit-Error-Rate (BER) for 40G and 100G: Similar to BER testing for 10G system, these tests are utilized for higher bandwidth systems like 40G and 100G currently deployed in today’s major data centers.
+• Bit-Error-Rate (BER) for 40G and 100G: Similar to BER testing for 10G systems, these tests are utilized for higher bandwidth systems like 40G and 100G currently deployed in today’s major data centers.

 M2 Optics - Your Fiber Characterization Testing Partner

 With the continued growth of fiber optic networks and advanced network devices, fiber characterization testing will become even more critical for ensuring systems deliver the expected performance capabilities.
-Partnering with an independent fiber characterization service provider like M2 Optics that offers expertise and the necessary testing equipment can help your organization by:
+Partnering with an independent fiber characterization service provider like M2 Optics provides the necessary expertise and testing equipment and can help your organization by:

-M2’s fiber characterization staff tests a wide range of optical fiber types and setup configurations on a daily basis, offering broad range of knowledge while maintaining fiber testing certifications from entities like Corning®, BICSI®, and FOA/CFOT®.
+M2’s fiber characterization staff has experience testing a wide range of optical fiber types in a variety of network environments while maintaining extensive knowledge and fiber testing certifications like the CFCE and others including Corning®, BICSI®, and FOA/CFOT®.

 Since testing needs differ by project and network, M2 Optics offers a customized testing package approach and will schedule a brief consultation to learn more about your requirements.
 Whether performing a single type of test or the entire portfolio, our goal is to help you achieve your goals and objectives in the most efficient manner.

-Contact M2 Optics at your convenience to learn more about the Fiber Characterization Testing Services available or to schedule an upcoming project.
+Contact M2 Optics to learn more about our Fiber Characterization Testing Services or to schedule a consultation.